-- Allows for translation of IP addresses to hardware addresses - For the purpose of direct delivery at L3 - I.e., delivery within the context of a given network - In particular... - We are about to locally send an L3 IP datagram - To the final recipient or just the first / next router on the way - Intended recipient is expressed in terms of its L3 IP address - I.e., in both the cases, we are provided with this address - Delivery of the datagram is, however, executed using L2 - And L2 is only capable of working with L2 hardware addresses - Unfortunately, we only have the intended L3 IP address... - Officialities, we only have the intended Lo if address... - And so the corresponding L2 address needs to be discovered
+- Allows for translation of IP addresses to hardware addresses - For the purpose of direct delivery at L3 - I.e., delivery within the context of a given network - In particular... - We are about to locally send an L3 IP datagram - To the final recipient or just the first / next router on the way - Intended recipient is expressed in terms of its L3 IP address - I.e., in both the cases, we are provided with this address - Delivery of the datagram is, however, executed using L2 - And L2 is only capable of working with L2 hardware addresses - Unfortunately, we only have the intended L3 IP address... - And so the corresponding L2 address needs to be discovered